Nithila-Somu/SR-FLIPFLOP-USING-CASE/README.md

-Developed by: Jeya Shivani S
+Developed by: Nithila S

-RegisterNumber:24010976
+RegisterNumber:212224050025

 **RTL LOGIC FOR FLIPFLOPS**